enJerneering/enJerneering-ui/README.md

 - `Component 2`: Brief description.
 - ...

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](link-to-contributing-guidelines) for details on how to contribute.

 ## License

 This software is privately licensed by enJerneering LLC.
-For more information, see the [LICENSE](link-to-license) file.

 ## Changelog